JJ11teen/cloud-mappings/README.md

 # cloud-mappings
-MutableMapping interfaces for common cloud storage providers
+MutableMapping implementations for common cloud storage providers

-For now only, `AzureBlobMapping` is implemented.
+For now `AzureBlobMapping` and `GoogleCloudStorageMapping` are implemented.
+AWS S3 is next on the list.

 ## Installation